Hausdorff dimension in graph matchbox manifolds: Application: graph matchbox manifolds

-The proof of Theorem \ref{thm-genconstruction}, which can be found in \cite{Ghys1999,Blanc2001}, uses a variant of a suspension construction.
+The proof of Theorem \ref{thm-genconstruction} can be found in \cite{Ghys1999,Blanc2001}.
+We remark that by a small modification of the proof of Theorem \ref{thm-genconstruction} one can obtain a suspension $\fM_n$ of the pseudogroup dynamical system $(X_n,d_n,\G_n)$ with leaves of dimension $3$ and higher.
+We do not discuss the details of the construction in the proof of Theorem \ref{thm-genconstruction} here since the understanding of our results only requires the knowledge of the transverse dynamics of a lamination.

-A \emph{graph matchbox manifold} is a compact connected subspace $\cM$ of $\fM_n$ which is a closure of a leaf $L$ in $\fM_n$, i.e. $\cM = \overline{L}$.
-It was shown in \cite{Lukina2012}, that $\fM_n$ contains a residual subset of dense leaves, and so $\fM_n$ is a graph matchbox manifold in its own right.
-Then Theorem \ref{thm-main1} leads to the following non-embedding result.
+A \emph{graph matchbox manifold} is a compact connected subspace $\cM$ of the lamination $\fM_n$ given by Theorem \ref{thm-genconstruction}, which is a closure of a leaf $L$ in $\fM_n$, i.e. $\cM = \overline{L}$.
+It was shown in \cite{Lukina2012} that $\fM_n$ contains a residual subset of dense leaves, and so $\fM_n$ is a graph matchbox manifold in its own right.
+Then Proposition \ref{prop-subsets} leads to the following non-embedding result.

 \begin{thm} Let $F_n$, $n \geq 2$, be a free group on $n$ generators, and $(X_n,d_n)$ be the associated space of pointed graphs with ball metric.
 Let $\fM_n$ be a suspension of the natural pseudogroup action on $(X_n,d_n)$ as in Theorem \ref{thm-genconstruction}.
 Then $\fM_n$ cannot be embedded as a subset of a $C^\infty$-manifold with a $C^{\infty,r}$-foliation by a bi-Lipschitz homeomorphism onto its image, for $r \geq 1$. \end{thm}